GothicKit/ZenKit/docs/engine/objects/zCVob.md

 :   The depth-bias for this VObject.
 This value is passed directly to Direct3D when rendering the associated visual of
     this VObject.
 Sadly, because documentation is not available for the very old Direct3D version used by the ZenGin, the exact behavior it would have resulted in are unknown.
+    !!! warning
+        This property is only available in Gothic II.

 <a name="isambient" class="t-bool"></a> `isAmbient`